AdamXweb/WhiteSurFirefoxThemeMacOS/README.md

 Add: `ui.systemUsesDarkTheme` with the number value with 1 for dark, and 0 for light.\
 ![Screen Shot 2021-05-04 at 7 10 19 pm](https://user-images.githubusercontent.com/6800453/116982626-60317980-ad0c-11eb-96aa-0879b05c98fc.png)

+Please note, you won't be able to change the System UI colour if you are using `privacy.resistFingerprinting`.
+This apparently is for both web pages and the System UI.

 ## Known bugs